American Silversmiths

 JNO.
 BURGER

-JAs PRICHARD.
+JAs PRICHARD

-• He was a partner in 1779-1783 with Myer Myers in New York City NY 4
+• Partnership: Myer Myers, in 1779-1783, in New York City NY.
+4

 • He worked in 1784-1805 as a gold- and silversmith in New York City NY